classEze/PiggyVest-safeLock-Calculator/README.md

 # safelock
-A simple program to calculate your interest when you lockmyour cash on safeLock for a given time
+A simple program to calculate your interest when you lock your cash on safeLock for a given time